neuralmagic/sparsify/README.md

 ## 🚨 FEBRUARY 2023 MAJOR ANNOUNCEMENT 🚨
 Sparsify is getting a major overhaul with more features and simplicity to help you build sparse models to target optimal general performance at scale.

-Leverage powerful APIs through the Sparsify Platform that can help you optimize models from scratch or sparse transfer learn onto your own data, to target best-in-class inference performance on your deployment hardware.
+Sparsify can help you optimize models from scratch or sparse transfer learn onto your own data to target best-in-class inference performance on your deployment hardware.

 We will share more in the coming weeks.
 In the meantime, sign up for our [Early Access Waitlist](https://docs.neuralmagic.com/main/source/getstarted.html#sparsification) to be the first to try out our new sparsification offering.